Skip to main content Skip to navigation

 B variants

-The B variants of Microeconomics and Macroeconomics (ED9D3 and ED9D5) will be of particular interest for those of you with strong analytical skills or if you are intending to complete to a PhD degree after your MSc course.
-The pre-requisites will normally be (the equivalent of) a First-class mark (70%) from your undergraduate degree and a good mark (>=60%) on Test 2 of the pre-sessional Maths and Statistics course.
-There may be some flexibility around these pre-requisites: you are allowed to submit a registration for the B variant even if you do not meet the criterion, but you must first get approval from the Director of Graduate Studies (Taught Degrees), Professor Thijs van Rens, by emailing the PG office.
+The B variants of Microeconomics and Macroeconomics (ED9D3, ED9D5 and EC9D2) will be of particular interest for those of you with strong analytical skills or if you are intending to complete to a PhD degree after your MSc course.
+The pre-requisites will normally be (the equivalent of) a First-class mark (70%) from your undergraduate degree, overall and in relevant intermediate level micro and macro courses.
+A good mark (>=60%) on Test 2 of the pre-sessional Maths and Statistics course is also required.
+There may be some flexibility around these pre-requisites: you are allowed to submit a registration for the B variant even if you do not meet the criterion, but you must first get approval from the Director of Graduate Studies (Taught Degrees), Dr Alex Karalis-Isaac, by emailing the PG office.

-AB/BA combinations
+AB/BA Combinations

 Econometrics A or Econometrics B?